mkg20001/resume/README.md

 ### Automatic publishing through Travis CI

-I've set up a `.travis.yml` configuration file to automatically use `tectonic` and compile both version of my résumé whenever a commit is made.
+I've set up a `.travis.yml` configuration file to automatically use `tectonic` and `biber` and compile both version of my résumé whenever a commit is made.

 If the committed version is tagged, the PDF files are published and should be accessible by clicking on one of the links of this README.